 ATA is structured to provide a supportive but challenging learning environment for seasoned internal specialists and external consultants who are or plan to serve as strategic change advisors.
 It is an advanced professional development experience untethered to any one change-related approach.
 ATA is methodology agnostic because its focus in not on what tools or techniques are used but on how the practitioner “shows up” when interacting with senior executives.

-This graduate-level professional development program serves two types of seasoned practitioners: those who are already serving top executives and want to strengthen their ability to establish and maintain leader relationships, and those who aspire to one day work as a High Impact Trusted Advisor (HITA) with C-suite officers and other senior leaders.
+This graduate-level professional development program is intended for two types of seasoned practitioners: those who are already serving top executives and want to strengthen their ability to establish and maintain leader relationships, and those who aspire to one day work as a High Impact Trusted Advisor (HITA) with C-suite officers and other senior leaders.

 Leaders responsible for implementing significant change in their organization need access to advisors who can leverage extensive experience, wisdom, and insight as they provide guidance through the pitfalls of executing major initiatives.